oicr-gsi/tmbAnalysis/README.md

 Accuracy of the TMB metric is dependent on having sufficient depth to ensure coverage over this region.
 We recommend at a mininum 80X on the tumour and 30X on the matched normal.

 The TMB is the number of PASS somatic mutations with the VAF > 10% per megabase within the target region.

-The exome mutations are restricted to protein altering mutations of the following vep classes:
+The exome mutations are the mutations within the exome region, and the mutations are restricted to protein altering mutations of the following vep classes:

 Missense_Mutation,In_Frame_Ins,In_Frame_Del,Frame_Shift_Ins,Frame_Shift_Del,Splice_Site,Translation_Start_Site,Nonsense_Mutation,Nonstop_Mutation.